Dextan-solutions/Pressure-Drop-in-Pipe/README.md

 # Pressure-Drop-in-Pipe
-% This calculate Pressure drop in pipeline...
+% This matlab code calculate Pressure drop in pipeline...
 % It adopt Colebroke Method to calculate friction factor in nonlaminar condition
 % using Newton Raphson Numerical Method of nonlinear algebraic equation.
 % Reference book: Introduction to Numerical Method in Chemical Engineering